carch-org/docs/README.md

 <h3>

-This is the official documentation for [Carch](https://github.com/harilvfs/carch).
+This is the official documentation for [Carch Project](https://github.com/harilvfs/carch).
 </h3>

 </div>